Kozea/Radicale/pages/user_documentation.rst

 9. An alert showing `Cannot Connect Using SSL` will pop up as we haven't configured SSL yet, ``Continue`` for now
-10. Back on the ``Mail, Contacts, Calendars`` screen you scroll to the ``Contacts`` section, select the radicale server as ``Default Account`` when you want to save new contacts to the radicale server
+10. Back on the ``Mail, Contacts, Calendars`` screen you scroll to the ``Contacts`` section, select the Radicale server as ``Default Account`` when you want to save new contacts to the Radicale server
-11. Exit to the Home screen and open ``Contacts``, tap ``Groups``, you should see the radicale server
+11. Exit to the Home screen and open ``Contacts``, tap ``Groups``, you should see the Radicale server

 .. note::
    You'll need version 0.8.1 or up for this to work.
 Earlier versions will forget your new